Higher School Certificate requirements for students undertaking Life Skills courses

 Students are able to satisfy the requirements for the HSC by completing Life Skills courses.

-Students with special education needs can also meet requirements for the HSC using a combination of Board Developed Courses (including Life Skills courses) and Vocational Education and Training (VET) Industry Curriculum Framework courses/options or a combination of Board Developed Courses and Board Endorsed Courses (including Content Endorsed Courses).
+Students with disability can also meet requirements for the HSC using a combination of Board Developed Courses (including Life Skills courses) and Vocational Education and Training (VET) Industry Curriculum Framework courses/options or a combination of Board Developed Courses and Board Endorsed Courses (including Content Endorsed Courses).

 Stage 6 Life Skills courses have no HSC examinations and results cannot be used in the calculation of a student’s ATAR.